jlengstorf/lengstorf.com/content/drafts/labels.md

 And while none of these rules are real — mostly they're the opinions of early-adopting writers who get cited by the next wave of writers (who are then cited by the mainstream writers who've started hearing about this "hot new trend") until the ideas become canon — they all create a mythos that becomes a label that creates barriers and pressure.

-In the [Digital Nomad subreddit](https://www.reddit.com/r/digitalnomad/), there are frequent questions about "becoming a digital nomad" asking if one itinerary or another would qualify someone as a _true_ nomad.
+In the [Digital Nomad subreddit](https://www.reddit.com/r/digitalnomad/) there are frequent questions about "becoming a Digital Nomad" asking if one itinerary or another would qualify someone as a _Real™_ Digital Nomad.

-But to ask whether you're _truly_ a digital nomad is similar to asking if you're _truly_ a vegan: it depends who you ask, and what kind of mood they're in.[^veggies]
+But asking whether you're _truly_ a Digital Nomad — as opposed to what? someone who works remotely and travels constantly? — is similar to asking if you're _truly_ a vegan: it depends who you ask, and what kind of mood they're in.[^veggies]

 [^veggies]:
-    For the readers not located in cities where vegans can be overheard infighting, just imagine a religious debate about whether yeast feels pain.
+    If you're not located in a city where vegans can be overheard infighting, imagine a religious debate over whether yeast can feel pain.

 Trying to subscribe to a label brings with it all the stresses and anxieties of chasing "cool" — the rules of inclusion are constantly changing, sometimes contradictory, and always half-buried under a snowdrift of asterisks.[^cool]